Xeeshanmalik/Entity-Resolution/Readme.md

    and predicates to a file object.
 The second file contains labeled examples to a file object.

-7) After training linker.match() runs to find probabilistic duplicates between two datasets based on the defined threshold.
+7) After training linker.match() runs to find probabilistic references between two datasets based on the defined threshold.

 8) Finally scripts to find links between both the datasets will be exectued based on